sieve-data/tubegraph/content/lennyspodcast/freemium_versus_trial_models.md

 ---
-title: Freemium versus trial models
+title: freemium versus trial models
 videoId: UTmFuSZfJ9U
 ---

 From: [[lennyspodcast]] <br/>

-Freemium and trial models both allow for free usage of a product, but they differ fundamentally in their time component and strategic application <a class="yt-timestamp" data-t="00:42:32">[00:42:32]</a>.
+Elena Verna, an expert in growth strategy, highlights key distinctions and best practices when considering [[different_pricing_models_and_when_to_use_them | freemium versus trial models]] for product growth <a class="yt-timestamp" data-t="01:18:20">[01:18:20]</a>.

 ## Defining the Models

-*   **Freemium** allows users to use a product in some free capacity, typically with feature walls or usage walls, but it offers an ongoing, "forever free" component <a class="yt-timestamp" data-t="00:42:13">[00:42:13]</a>.
+*   **Freemium:** A model where users are allowed to use a product in some free capacity, often with feature or usage walls, but with an ongoing "forever free" component <a class="yt-timestamp" data-t="00:42:09">[00:42:09]</a>.
-*   **Trial** also allows product usage, but it is time-bound, meaning access expires after a set period <a class="yt-timestamp" data-t="00:42:26">[00:42:26]</a>.
+*   **Trial:** Similar to freemium in allowing free product usage, but with a specific time component, making it time-bound <a class="yt-timestamp" data-t="00:42:26">[00:42:26]</a>.

-While seemingly similar, the key difference is the presence of a superficial time constraint in trials <a class="yt-timestamp" data-t="00:42:39">[00:42:39]</a>.
+While fundamentally similar in offering free usage, the key difference lies in the trial's "superficial time bound" <a class="yt-timestamp" data-t="00:42:34">[00:42:34]</a>.

-## Challenges with Time-Bound Trials
+## The Problem with Time-Bound Trials

-Time-bound trials often create issues because the time needed to evaluate a product can vary significantly between users <a class="yt-timestamp" data-t="00:42:47">[00:42:47]</a>.
-For instance, a small startup might complete a project in 24-48 hours, while a large enterprise with many dependencies could take a month or more <a class="yt-timestamp" data-t="00:42:56">[00:42:56]</a>.
+Time-bound trials often create issues because the amount of time required for users to try a product can vary significantly <a class="yt-timestamp" data-t="00:42:47">[00:42:47]</a>.
+For instance, a small startup might complete a project in 24-48 hours, while a large enterprise with numerous dependencies could take a month <a class="yt-timestamp" data-t="00:42:56">[00:42:56]</a>.

+A 7-day trial, for example, might suit a small startup but completely alienate a large enterprise that needs more time to assess the product <a class="yt-timestamp" data-t="00:43:12">[00:43:12]</a>.
+This means companies using time-based trials, especially in B2B, risk alienating larger organizations from genuinely trying their products, unless they repeatedly renew trials for months <a class="yt-timestamp" data-t="00:43:21">[00:43:21]</a>.

-This time constraint can alienate large enterprises from truly trying a product unless they constantly renew their trials <a class="yt-timestamp" data-t="00:43:21">[00:43:21]</a>.
-Users are busy, and a short trial period can be a stressful environment that doesn't align with how long it takes to gain value from a product <a class="yt-timestamp" data-t="00:44:41">[00:44:41]</a>.
+Verna advises against creating a "superficial time component" that isn't a good measure of how long it takes to derive value from a product <a class="yt-timestamp" data-t="00:43:41">[00:43:41]</a>.

-## Benefits and Strategic Uses of Freemium
+## Strategic Reasons for Freemium

-Instead of time-bound trials, it's advisable to push towards a usage-based metric that isn't time-dependent <a class="yt-timestamp" data-t="00:43:53">[00:43:53]</a>.
+Instead of time-bound trials, freemium models offer various strategic advantages beyond mere conversion rate optimization <a class="yt-timestamp" data-t="00:49:52">[00:49:52]</a>:

-An example of a usage-based freemium model that is effectively a trial in disguise is MongoDB, which offers a free community cluster for development.
-This allows users to prototype and understand if MongoDB is the right solution without a time limit, ensuring any production use case transitions to their paid model <a class="yt-timestamp" data-t="00:43:57">[00:43:57]</a>.

-Even products with high-friction activation, such as Amplitude, Twilio, and Contentful, can benefit from freemium models <a class="yt-timestamp" data-t="00:45:20">[00:45:20]</a>.
-The challenge of high friction often depends on the segment; small businesses may have less friction than large enterprises <a class="yt-timestamp" data-t="00:45:35">[00:45:35]</a>.
-The constant [[innovative_product_launching_strategies | innovation]] in the field, including no-code platforms, helps reduce the cost and complexity of self-serve provisioning <a class="yt-timestamp" data-t="00:46:37">[00:46:37]</a>.
-Companies like Snowflake and Okta are also adopting freemium versions <a class="yt-timestamp" data-t="00:46:58">[00:46:58]</a>.

-### Strategic Reasons for Freemium

-Having a freemium model requires a clear strategy beyond merely improving conversion rates for paid users <a class="yt-timestamp" data-t="00:49:51">[00:49:51]</a>.
-Freemium can serve several strategic business impacts:

-*   **Proof of Concept (POC):** Like MongoDB, it can be a fantastic way for users to test the product's value proposition without commitment <a class="yt-timestamp" data-t="00:46:14">[00:46:14]</a>.
+*   **Proof of Concept (POC):** Freemium can serve as an excellent POC, allowing users to play around with the product and understand if it's the right solution without time pressure <a class="yt-timestamp" data-t="00:43:55">[00:43:55]</a>.
+For instance, MongoDB offers a free, shared cluster that is suitable for prototyping but not for production use cases, effectively acting as a usage-based freemium without a time limit <a class="yt-timestamp" data-t="00:44:03">[00:44:03]</a>.
-*   **Indirect Monetization:** A freemium tier can drive significant indirect monetization through virality or network effects.
-For example, Miro offers three editable boards for free, which may not generate direct revenue but helps acquire other users through collaboration <a class="yt-timestamp" data-t="00:47:50">[00:47:50]</a>.
-Similarly, SurveyMonkey's free user base drove 100% of its acquisition, reducing the need for extensive marketing and sales spending <a class="yt-timestamp" data-t="00:48:16">[00:48:16]</a>.
+*   **Indirect Monetization (Virality/Network Effects):** Freemium can drive [[the_role_of_referrals_and_freemium_in_product_growth | indirect monetization]] through virality or network effects <a class="yt-timestamp" data-t="00:47:50">[00:47:50]</a>.
+    *   Miro offers three editable boards for free, which is enough for some users.
+This is acceptable because these free users acquire others by sharing and collaborating on boards <a class="yt-timestamp" data-t="00:47:57">[00:47:57]</a>.
+    *   SurveyMonkey had half of its user base as free users who were healthy and retained, and these users were responsible for 100% of their acquisition, reducing the need for extensive marketing and sales spending <a class="yt-timestamp" data-t="00:48:16">[00:48:16]</a>.
-*   **Strategic Land:** Freemium can be used to acquire customers in segments that a company may not intend to monetize immediately, but plans to expand with later <a class="yt-timestamp" data-t="00:48:43">[00:48:43]</a>.
+*   **Strategic Land:** A freemium model can help land customers you might not intend to monetize immediately, but with whom you want to expand later <a class="yt-timestamp" data-t="00:48:41">[00:48:41]</a>.
-*   **Response to Commoditization:** If a product's core offering is becoming commoditized, a freemium tier may be necessary to compete <a class="yt-timestamp" data-t="00:48:47">[00:48:47]</a>.
-In this case, differentiation through innovation in the free offering becomes crucial <a class="yt-timestamp" data-t="00:48:57">[00:48:57]</a>.
+*   **Commoditization:** If your offering is becoming commoditized, freemium might be a necessity.
+The challenge then becomes differentiating yourself within the free space through innovation <a class="yt-timestamp" data-t="00:48:47">[00:48:47]</a>.
-*   **Product Development and Data Collection:** Freemium can serve as a breeding ground for discovering adjacent use cases and personas, allowing companies to pivot their roadmap and stay ahead of trends <a class="yt-timestamp" data-t="00:49:11">[00:49:11]</a>.
-LinkedIn, for example, used its strong freemium base to build its paid Sales Navigator and recruiting products <a class="yt-timestamp" data-t="00:49:31">[00:49:31]</a>.
+*   **Breeding Ground for Discovery:** Freemium can be a "breeding ground for adjacent use cases and adjacent personas" that allow companies to discover new market trends and pivot their roadmap accordingly <a class="yt-timestamp" data-t="00:49:11">[00:49:11]</a>.
+*   **Data Collection for Product Building:** Freemium can be used to collect data that helps build and improve paid products <a class="yt-timestamp" data-t="00:49:25">[00:49:25]</a>.
+LinkedIn, for example, built its Sales Navigator and recruiting products on top of a strong freemium base, which was essential for selling its paid offerings <a class="yt-timestamp" data-t="00:49:30">[00:49:30]</a>.

-## Designing a Freemium Model
+## What to Make Free

-When deciding what to offer for free in a freemium model, consider the following:
+When deciding what to offer for free, consider the following:

-*   Does it help with indirect monetization (e.g., virality, network effects)? <a class="yt-timestamp" data-t="00:50:34">[00:50:34]</a>
+*   **Indirect Monetization:** If it helps drive virality or network effects, it should likely be free <a class="yt-timestamp" data-t="00:50:34">[00:50:34]</a>.
-*   Does it suffice for every user regardless of complexity (potentially a commoditized feature)? <a class="yt-timestamp" data-t="00:50:40">[00:50:40]</a>
+*   **Universal Sufficiency:** If the feature suffices for nearly every user regardless of complexity, it might be a commoditized feature and should be free <a class="yt-timestamp" data-t="00:50:40">[00:50:40]</a>.
-*   Does it help achieve the "aha moment" or act as a proof of concept? <a class="yt-timestamp" data-t="00:50:51">[00:50:51]</a>
+*   **Aha Moment:** If it helps users reach their "aha moment" quickly, it should be part of the free offering as a POC <a class="yt-timestamp" data-t="00:50:51">[00:50:51]</a>.
-*   Does it create habit loops (e.g., notifications, communication channels)? <a class="yt-timestamp" data-t="00:50:58">[00:50:58]</a>
+*   **Habit Loops:** Features that create habit loops, like notifications or communication channels, should be free <a class="yt-timestamp" data-t="00:50:58">[00:50:58]</a>.

-Ultimately, features that create friction for a [[developing_a_growth_model | growth model]] should be gated for paid users, while those that promote it should be offered for free <a class="yt-timestamp" data-t="00:51:12">[00:51:12]</a>.
-The core question is always how freemium helps achieve [[developing_a_growth_model | growth model]] outcomes without sacrificing monetization potential <a class="yt-timestamp" data-t="00:51:29">[00:51:29]</a>.
+Generally, anything that creates friction for the growth model should be gated in the paid tier, while anything that promotes the growth model should be free <a class="yt-timestamp" data-t="00:51:09">[00:51:09]</a>.
+The ultimate goal is to understand how the free offering helps achieve growth outcomes without sacrificing monetization potential <a class="yt-timestamp" data-t="00:51:27">[00:51:27]</a>.

+Even products with high-friction activations, like Octa, Zendesk, Looker, Amplitude, MongoDB, Twilio, and Contentful, are moving towards or already have some version of freemium <a class="yt-timestamp" data-t="00:45:18">[00:45:18]</a>.
+This shift is driven by the industry's continuous innovation to lower the cost of provisioning complicated workflows via self-serve <a class="yt-timestamp" data-t="00:46:32">[00:46:32]</a>.
+If a company doesn't adopt freemium, a competitor likely will, leveraging it as a "Trojan horse" into organizations through user focus <a class="yt-timestamp" data-t="00:47:09">[00:47:09]</a>.